albertoCCz/aemet_tg_bot/README.md

 usage: ./aemet_tg_bot <command> [--bot-config=<config-path>]

 commands:

-    help       Print this help.
-    run        Start running the bot.
-It needs the --bot-config flag. init       Initialise the registries by running the bot.
-It needs the --bot-config flag.
+help                                 Print this help. run    --bot-config=<config-path>    Start running the bot. init   --bot-config=<config-path>    Initialise the registries by running the bot.
-               Only the error messages to admin chat (if configured) will be sent.
+                                     Only the error messages to admin chat, if configured, will be sent.
 ```

 ## Quickstart